 Latinos are the fastest growing populace both in California and Nationwide, yet specialized counseling programs for this burgeoning population are few and far between.
-The Latino Counseling Emphasis provides this most needed training.
+The Latinx Counseling Emphasis provides this most needed training.
 Graduates, particularly those who are bilingual, are needed in most agencies and private settings.

 The emphasis focuses on the applications of clinical practices relevant to issues of culture, ethnicity, acculturation, and assimilation.
 Implications of counseling within a Latino family system and issues of language are explored.
 Coursework concentrates on the development of knowledge and practical skills in the following areas: reaching clients from this normally underserved population, developing rapport with clients, intervening in culturally sensitive and appropriate ways, and counseling at various times throughout the life cycle.
 Some of the classes stress the importance of language and one class is instructed substantially in Spanish.
-The emphasis is available to students in both Master of Arts program options: Counseling with an Emphasis in Latino Counseling (52.5 units) and Counseling Psychology with an Emphasis in Latino Counseling (90 units).
-The 90-unit option provides a greater depth of training in counseling theory and skills and offers the training for of state licensure.
-This emphasis in Latino Counseling is one of only three in the United States.
+The emphasis is available to students in both Master of Arts program options: Counseling with an Emphasis in Latinx Counseling (52.5 units) and Counseling Psychology with an Emphasis in Latinx Counseling (90 units).
+The 90-unit option provides a greater depth of training in counseling theory and skills and offers the training for state licensure.